 - Instead of a midterm and final, you'll be writing a paper related to Computer Science in your chosen field of study.
 Read the instructions now, to get started with research.

 - Need to ask a question?
-Write me from the Canvas Inbox or by using this contact form.
-Either method ensures your messages are not ignored.
+Write me from the Canvas Inbox.
+I will answer within 24 hours.